BigBearCoding/PublicUtils/README.md

 - 1.1.0 (2/8/18):
     - Made it so my filing system has the ability to add comments and headers.
     - Merged [SystemColor and LogUtil](#logger)
-- 1.2.0
+- 1.2.0 (2/9/18):
     - Created a chat util
-    - Created lang system and placeholder system, its confusing yes, but I tried my best to explain how it works and why they are 2 separate classes when I usually keep them as one :P message me with issues.
+    - Created lang system and placeholder system, its separate because the place holder system actually becomes useful in my future score board util, so I figured just make the class public and on its own for cleanliness
+- 1.3.0 (2/9/18):
+    - Just moved Sky's Menu util into the here for KOTH work

 <h2 align="center">My Social Media Links</h2>
 <p align="center">